kalamuna/kalastatic/docs/4-Prototyping.md

 ### Meta-Data

-Meta-Data is general data that helps describe the content you're presenting.
+Meta-Data is way to give files generic data that helps describe the content you're presenting.
 Depending on the defining method, meta-data can exist almost anywhere.
+The following are a few ways to introduce meta-data.

 #### Local Front-Matter